Irys-xyz/Irys-docs/pages/faqs/dev-faq.md

 Nodes maintain [separate balances](/learn/funding-withdrawing); fund the node you intend to upload to.

+## Does Irys offer free uploads?

+Yes.
+Uploads below 100KiB are free on Node 2 only.
+This is a public good for users to be encouraged to try Irys.

 ## What is the difference between `Irys` and `WebIrys` classes?

 The `Irys` class is used for server-side apps and `WebIrys` is used when [building with Irys in the browser](/developer-docs/irys-sdk/irys-in-the-browser).